tubfg/ignite/docs/webdev/css.md

 * There's also a **short-hand** `grid-area` which can be set to `grid-row-start / grid-column-start / grid-row-end / grid-column-end` where any of the values can be positive, negative, or a span + value.
 * Sometimes, when some cells have different sizes than others, there might be empty spaces in the grid which can't be filled if the HTML flow is followed.
 Since CSS Grid has source order independence you can ask it to fill it optimally to avoid spaces using a "dense packing algorithm" with this property: `grid-auto-flow` which, by default, is set to `row` but you can change it to `dense`.

-That's it from the lessons.
-Time to make use of all of it through projects!